thomaswong25520/thomaswong25520.github.io/_posts/2025-06-28-kafka-web-events-article.md

 Ever wondered how major platforms like Netflix, LinkedIn, or Spotify handle millions of user interactions in real-time?
 The answer often involves **Apache Kafka**.
 Today, I'll walk you through building your own web events data pipeline using Kafka and Python.

-This isn't just theory - we'll get our hands dirty with actual code and see everything working in real-time.
-By the end, you'll have a complete understanding of how producers send events and consumers process them.
+By the end of this article, you'll have a complete understanding of how producers send events and consumers process them.

 ## Setting Up Our Kafka Infrastructure